Joyanta-Kumar/theALU2/README.md

 4. **Do not input negative numbers.**\
    User input is transferred as a `String` to the control unit.\
    Only the first 3 characters are read.
-5. If you mess up the input, there is no error handling.\
-   You are the operator.
-You do not make mistakes.
-Period.

 ---

 ## What else we could do?
-1. Add led notifiers for input errors.
-2. Add a `2-bit` Data flipflop.
+1. Add a `2-bit` Data flipflop.
-3. Use counter and add multiplication option.
+2. Use counter and add multiplication option.
-4. Combine ours with the other team's ALU to form a `4-bit` circuit.
+3. Combine ours with the other team's ALU to form a `4-bit` circuit.

 ## 🛠 Problems We Faced